 (this 2nd picture taken from "the Hogsback" on the south side of Mt.
 Hood, and looking east to where we'd gone up several hours, earlier.)
 The pictures for this climb are all compliments of one of the guys (Chris) in my class, who was on the other rope.
 We had 3 people to a rope, and 2 ropes in our group, and 5 people on one rope for the other group that went up a different route.
-The assistant for our Advanced Snow class was our group's climb leader, and he's the one who put in our "protection" - pickets buried in the snow, while climbing up the steepest part of the Devil's Kitchen Headwall route.
+The assistant for our Advanced Snow class was our group's climb leader, and he's the one who put in our "protection" - pickets buried in the snow, while climbing up the steepest part of the East Crater Headwall route.
 Since I was the last on the 2nd rope team, I "cleaned" the route, that is, I took out all of the pickets.
 You'll see them hanging off of me in another picture near the summit, later.

 Here is a shot looking up the headwall route, with our illustrious leader putting in some protection for us:

 And here, Chris is at the top of the headwall, looking down, taking a picture of the central person on my rope, and me: